Top 10 Video Calling apps

 2019.
 Skype now supports up to 50 group call participants

-Skype is doubling the number of people who can simultaneously participate in a group audio or video call.
-It now supports as many as 50 people at once, up from 25, previously.
-With the expanded support for more participants, Skype tops the abilities of other popular messaging apps like WhatsApp, Google Hangouts and Instagram, and instead competes more directly with enterprise-grade calling solutions like Zoom, for example, which supports up to 100 or even 1,000 participants, depending on the plan, with up to 49 webcams displayed in its gallery view.
-Skype also one-ups Facebook Messenger, which allows 50 people to join a chat but limits the screen to show only the speaker after more than a half-dozen people join in.
-On Skype, participants are shown in bubbles across the top of the screen and the end-user can choose whose feed they want to focus on in a multi-paned main window.
+Skype has increased the capacity for group audio or video calls, now allowing up to 50 participants simultaneously.
+This expansion doubles the previous limit of 25 participants.
+With this enhanced support for larger groups, Skype surpasses the capabilities of popular messaging apps like WhatsApp, Google Hangouts, and Instagram.
+It now competes more directly with enterprise-grade calling solutions such as Zoom, which can accommodate up to 100 or even 1,000 participants, depending on the plan, with up to 49 webcams displayed in its gallery view.
+Additionally, Skype outperforms Facebook Messenger, where only the speaker is shown on the screen after more than a few participants join a chat with a limit of 50 people.
+In Skype, participants are displayed in bubbles across the top of the screen, and the end-user can choose whose feed they want to focus on in a multi-paned main window.

 2019.
 Skype can now blur the background during video calls

-Skype added a new feature that might raise its appeal among users.
-It's screen-blurring feature designed to obscure your messy room or any other background details that you’d rather weren’t on display to the other party on the line.
-Skype said that the feature — which is similar to the blurring added to Microsoft Teams last year — uses artificial intelligence to keep the focus on the caller.
-That also means it will detect features such as hair, hands and arms.
-The feature is rolling out to Skype for desktop, the web and mobile, although it doesn’t support all devices yet.
-It can be enabled in Skype’s settings or from the video call button inside the service.
+Skype has introduced a new feature that is likely to enhance its appeal to users.
+This feature is the screen-blurring functionality, designed to conceal any untidy or unwanted background details during a call.
+It allows users to hide their messy rooms or other elements they prefer not to display to the other party on the call.
+Skype stated that this feature utilizes artificial intelligence to maintain the caller as the main focus, similar to the blurring feature added to Microsoft Teams in the previous year.
+Moreover, it can detect features such as hair, hands, and arms.
+The feature is gradually being rolled out to Skype for desktop, web, and mobile platforms, although it may not be compatible with all devices at present.
+Users can enable it either in Skype's settings or by accessing the video call button within the service.

 2018.
 Skype and PowerPoint got real-time subtitles

-PowerPoint and Skype are getting real-time captions and subtitles in 2019.
-The new feature allows those who are deaf or hard of hearing to read the words that are spoken during presentations in PowerPoint or video calls in Skype.
-The subtitles also allow speakers to include a translation of a presentation.
-Live captions and subtitles will support 12 spoken languages and display on-screen in more than 60 different languages.
-Presenters will be able to customize the appearance of subtitles to match a presentation, and the speech recognition should adapt for more accurate terminology based on context.
-In Skype subtitles will be available in one-to-one video-calls.
-Once turned on, they will auto-scroll during the call, but Microsoft says it’s working to offer other viewing options in the future.
-Specifically, Skype will soon allow you to scroll through the captions in a side window.
+PowerPoint and Skype have announced the upcoming introduction of real-time captions and subtitles in 2019.
+This new feature is designed to provide accessibility for individuals who are deaf or hard of hearing, enabling them to read the spoken words during PowerPoint presentations or video calls on Skype.
+Moreover, the subtitles offer the capability to include presentation translations.
+The live captions and subtitles will support 12 spoken languages and display on-screen in over 60 different languages.
+Presenters will have the ability to customize the appearance of the subtitles to align with their presentation's visual style, and the speech recognition technology will adapt to provide more accurate terminology based on the context.
+In Skype, the subtitles will be available during one-to-one video calls and will automatically scroll on the screen.
+Microsoft has also mentioned that they are working on providing additional viewing options, including the ability to scroll through the captions in a side window.

 2018.
 Skype 8.0 adds HD video, encryption & call recording